 - It is best to stay away from group situations for 72 hours after your last symptoms.
 If you must attend class or other group gatherings, use scrupulous handwashing with soap and water and limit direct contact with others.

 - Frequently wash your hands, especially after using the toilet or changing diapers and before eating or preparing food.
+Do not prepare food for others while you have symptoms and for 72 hours after.

 - Handwashing with soap and water is highly recommended.
-There is evidence that waterless hand cleansers may not provide full skin disinfection against noroviruses.
+There is evidence that waterless alcohol-based hand cleansers may not provide full skin disinfection against noroviruses.

 - Thoroughly wash fruits and vegetables, steam oysters before eating them and cook foods well.
 (Transmission can occur through eating contaminated foods).